AhmadEbrahem1/-8-point-FFT-using-DIF-algorithm-implemented-in-system-Verilog-/README.md

 References:
 https://digitalsystemdesign.in/fpga-implementation-of-8-point-fft/
-From Algorithms to Hardware ArchitecturesUsing Digital Radios as a Design Example,Dr KArin Abbas
+From Algorithms to Hardware Architectures Using Digital Radios as a Design Example,Dr KArin Abbas